periph/website/README.md

 ## Setup

-Requirements:
+- [caddy](https://caddyserver.com) to serve over https
+- [docker](https://docker.com) to be functional and callable from caddy.

+The git hook uses https://hub.docker.com/r/marcaruel/hugo-tidy/ to do the processing whenever a new commit happens.

+hugo-tidy leverages:
 - [pygment](http://pygments.org) to generate the syntax highlighting: `pip install --user Pygments`
 - [hugo](https://gohugo.io) to generate the html
 - [minify](https://github.com/tdewolff/minify/tree/master/cmd/minify) to reduce
   the size: `go get -u -v github.com/tdewolff/minify/cmd/minify`
-- [caddy](https://caddyserver.com) to serve over https

 The syntax styles was generated with `pygmentize -f html -S colorful -a .syntax >> src/static/css/style.css` and small modifications.